rafid29mehda/Multi-modal-Medical-Model/1/BreastNet-SVM.md

-To implement the **BreastNet-SVM** model for the breast cancer detection project, I'll walk you through the code setup in parts.
+To implement the **BreastNet-SVM** model for the breast cancer detection project, I'll walk we through the code setup in parts.
 This model combines features from deep learning (AlexNet) and a Support Vector Machine (SVM) for classification.
 We'll use **AlexNet** to extract features and **SVM** for final classification.
-Since you're working with mammography PNG images, this setup will focus on feature extraction from images and training the SVM.
+Since we're working with mammography PNG images, this setup will focus on feature extraction from images and training the SVM.

 ### **Step 1: Install Necessary Libraries**